esmaliak/NewsSentimentAnalysis/README.md

 ## Data Download and Ingest

+To access the project, download the Smaliak_Final_Software.ipynb as a Colab notebook in Google Drive.

 In order to upload the dataset, the GDELT Database file in this project must be downloaded to the local device as an excel sheet.

-Once the dataset is downloaded as an excel on the local device, it must be uploaded to the files section on the left side of the colab notebook.
+Once the dataset is downloaded as an excel on the local device, it must be uploaded to the files section on the left side of the Colab notebook.
 After this is completed, the notebook will be able to load the dataset into a dataframe.

 ## Pre and Post Processing

-Before loading the dataset, it is important to process all of the necessary imports that will allow the code to compile.
+Before loading the dataset into the dataframe, it is important to process all of the necessary imports that will allow the code to compile.

     # Imports
     import pandas as pd